olcf/hip-training-series/Lecture2/02 Exercises for Application Porting.md

 make test
 ```

 To test the makefile build system with CUDA.
-Instructions for the Perlmutter system have not been developed yet.
-Also, the
+The
 pennant run on Frontier does seem to hang at the end of the run.
 The instructions for Frontier are included in a file
 at `~/hip-training-series/Lecture2/HIPIFY/frontier_pennant_setup.sh`.